oVirt/ovirt-site/source/feature/networkpermissions.html.md

 DB Upgrade should handle the following:

-*   Permissions on all Data Center's Networks should be granted to any user owns permissions on Data-Center (having action group CONFIGURE_STORAGE_POOL_NETWORK).
-*   Permissions on all Cluster's Networks should be granted to any user owns permissions on the Cluster (having action group CONFIGURE_CLUSTER_NETWORK).
-*   Permissions on VmNetworkInterface should be replaced with permissions on the VM ().
+*   Permissions on VmNetworkInterface should be deleted from the setup if any.
-*   Permission on VM Network Interface with PORT_MIRRORING action group will be replaced by a permission on the Network and on the VM with PORT_MIRRORING action group.
+*   Permission on VM Network Interface with PORT_MIRRORING action group will be replaced with:
-*   NetworkAdmin role will be updated:
-    -   include CONFIGURE_STORAGE_POOL_NETWORK
-    -   exclude MANIPULATE_HOST_STATUS
+    -   Permission on the network with PORT_MIRRORING action group.
+    -   Permission on the VM with CONFIGURE_VM_NETWORK action group.

 In order to remove MANIPUTLATE_HOST action group from NetworkAdmin role, there is a need to create new predefined role named **HostOperator**.
 \* **HostOperator** will be associated with MANIPUTLATE_HOST action group.

-*   **HostOperator** will be assigned to any user have the NetworkAdmin role.
+*   **HostOperator** will be assigned to any user owns the NetworkAdmin role.

 #### UI Changes